- Clinical Psychologist

-Clinical psychologists work with clients to recognize issues with their lives that could be physical, mental and behavioural.
-The psychologist can diagnose any current or possible disorders through observation, assessments, and tests.
+Clinical psychologists work with clients to recognise issues with their lives that could be physical, mental and behavioural.
+The psychologist can diagnose any current or possible disorders through observation, assessments and tests.

 Que.
 How competitive is clinical psychology?Ans.

-Clinical psychology as a discipline in the field of psychology is very competitive as it is an integrated degree programme.
-Clinical psychologists can perform research, become instructors, and practice individually as counsellors, and therefore they can and sometimes do perform as supervisors of programmes.
+A career in clinical psychology in India as a discipline in the field of psychology is very competitive as it is an integrated degree programme.
+Individuals who opt for a career as a clinical psychologist can perform research, become instructors, and practice individually as counsellors, and therefore they can and sometimes do perform as supervisors of programmes.